Conferences

 Support for Events

-All we ask is that the BSHS support be recognised in the literature associated with the event.
+Please get in touch if you would like to discuss conference support (conference@bshs.org.uk).
+In return, we may ask that the BSHS’s support be recognised in the literature associated with your event.

 Become a Member